j9t/little-books/manuscript/html-css-frameworks.md

 For the framework developer, there’s much more emphasis on usable code.
 Luckily, there are two things linked with helping code usability: [maintainability practices](https://meiert.com/en/blog/maintainability-guide/) and code conventions (coding guidelines).
 Adherence to maintainability practices and consistent style are the backbone for usable code.

-With slightly smaller boundaries than [developer experience](https://web.archive.org/web/20150801063134/http://developerexperience.org/), I generally believe there is a subfield of usability: _developer usability._ It could be defined as “the ease of use and learnability of code.”
+With slightly smaller boundaries than [developer experience](https://web.archive.org/web/20150801063134/http://developerexperience.org/), I generally believe there’s a subfield of usability: _developer usability._ It could be defined as “the ease of use and learnability of code.”
 Yet perhaps usable code goes under different names.

 To make frameworks more usable for users: